Detailed Explanation of Component Decorator Identifiers

 }

-The example effect is shown in the animation 2-3:
+The example effect is shown in Animation 2-5:

 2.6 Input Controls for Component Property Values

-The IDE has built-in input controls such as number (numeric input), string (string input), boolean (checkbox), color (color box + color palette + color picker), vec2 (XY input combination), vec3 (XYZ input combination), vec4 (XYZW input combination), asset (select resource), etc.
+The IDE has built-in input controls for: number (numeric input), string (string input), boolean (checkbox), color (color box + color palette + eyedropper), vec2 (XY input combination), vec3 (XYZ input combination), vec4 (XYZW input combination), and asset (resource selection).

-Under normal circumstances, the IDE will automatically select the corresponding property value input control based on the component property type.
+Typically, the IDE automatically selects the appropriate property value input control based on the component property type.

-// Display as color input (if the type is Laya.Color, this definition is not required.
-If it is a string type, it is required)
+// Display as a color input (not needed if the type is Laya.Color, but required if it's a string type).

 @property({ type: String, inspector: "color"})